 Understanding the Bible Commentary Series (UBCS): Reviews

 Many volumes in these series’ have received praise.
-Among Old Testament volumes, Iain W. Provan’s 1-2 Kings commentary is considered one of the best.
-The same is true of Christopher J. H. Wright’s Deuteronomy commentary and Gerald H. Wilson’s Job commentary.
+Among Old Testament volumes, Iain W. Provan’s 1-2 Kings commentary is considered one of the best 1-2 Kings commentaries.

 Among New Testament volumes, Craig A. Evans’ Luke commentary has been well-reviewed, such as by London School of Theology professor Max Turner who wrote, “Craig Evans’ volume on Luke is a model of the series.
 The writer is as aware of the main questions which dominate Lucan scholarship today as he is of its methods and useful findings.”